 Five African endangered animals

-In honour of Endangered Species Day, we have listed five species of magnificent animals of Africa that are heartbreakingly listed as endangered species.
+In honour of Endangered Species Day, we have listed five endangered species of African animals that are heartbreakingly listed as endangered species.

 Pangolin

-In Africa, the pangolin is on the brink of extinction, relentlessly hunted for their scales which are believed to have ‘medicinal purposes.’
-Pangolins are killed and sold on the black market for up to $ 3000.00 per kilogram – their meat is eaten while the scales are used for alternative health treatments.
+In Africa, the pangolin is on the brink of extinction.
+African pangolins are relentlessly hunted for their scales, which are believed to have ‘medicinal purposes.’
+Pangolins are killed and sold on the black market for up to $3000.00 per kilogram – their meat is eaten while the scales are used for alternative health treatments.

-If you’re unfamiliar with the pangolin, read our collection of interesting animal facts about this fascinating animal.
+If you’re unfamiliar with the pangolin, read our collection of interesting facts about African pangolins.

 African Wild Dog